AkinOmisakin/Task_scheduler/README.md

 # Additional Info
 Due to .gitignore necessary files containing sensitive infornmation are ommitted from this final commit So you will need to include the following file:
-* .env -> Can be used to store university login details e.g. LOGOIN_USERNAME=u04ty34 LOGIN_PASSWORD=Spuderman777
+* .env -> Can be used to store university login details e.g. LOGOIN_USERNAME=u04ty34 LOGIN_PASSWORD=Spuderman777 (not my details so dont even try)
 * a credentials.json file -> This is obtained when you create and verify a project with your gmail account in Google cloud console
 * token.json -> This is generate when running the code in schedule_tasks.py